PatrickChodowski/game_opengl/docs/module_list.md

 - variables.h -> to remove

 # doing:
-- debug - render point, render quad, render lines, debug menu after right click
-- logger -> log() makes all data files.
-Log:: print should print message and
+- logger -> Log:: print should print message and

 # todo:
 - anims